Mathilav/sie-eng270-project-soil-assesment/README.md

 The C files are saved to "bin/" directory by the compiler.

 ## Execute
-The program can be executed by passingthe following command to the terminal:  matlab -batch "run('src/driver.m')"
+First add the files sent by email to '/data' (because too large for git) The program can be executed by passingthe following command to the terminal:  matlab -batch "run('src/driver.m')"

 ## Contributors